Artemso/Push_swap/README.md

 ![](push_swap_visual.gif)

-Given a list of numbers (positive and negative, no duplicates) sort them in the ascending order using Stack A and Stack B.
+Given a list of integers (positive and negative, no duplicates) sort them in the ascending order using Stack A and Stack B.
 	The allowed operations are:

 * SA:	swap a - swap first 2 elements at the top of stack a